chrisenitan/QA-Automation-Engineer-Challenge-Solution/readme.md

 - For test scenario breakdown, please see `` sheet under /QA_Challenge
 - For details on the conventions I used, please see [contributions](./contributing.md)
 - There is a Feedback document tracking comments on my progress at hourly intervals.
 See [feedbacks](./QA_Challenge/feedbacks.md)
+- Result for my latest test run can be viewed before overwriting with another test run. `npm run report`

 # Introduction